- Blog/

 Using Pain Points for Effective Positioning #

-Environmentally conscious customers who are aware of the negative impact our plastic waste has on the environment. - Who will ultimately pay for a solution?
+Who sees the most value in having this pain removed? | Environmentally conscious customers who are aware of the negative impact our plastic waste has on the environment. |

-Environmentally aware customers with a strong sense of responsibility who are willing to spend extra on sustainable and eco-friendly products that align with their values. - Is there a substantive market that will benefit from the solution?
+Who will ultimately pay for a solution? | The customer who are willing to spend extra on sustainable and eco-friendly products that align with their values.
+They may also get funding from investors. |

-Yes.
-As more of us are now becoming aware of the environment more than ever, we are also (globally) seeking sustainable and eco-friendly solutions and alternatives.
+Is there a substantive market that will benefit from the solution? | Yes.
+As more of us are now becoming aware of the environment more than ever, we are also (globally) seeking sustainable and eco-friendly solutions and alternatives. |

 What if there is no pain point? #